SegaraRai/fraci/README.md

 ### With Prisma

-> **Warning:** Fractional Indexing is inherently difficult to add to existing tables, and our library does not currently support adding it to existing tables.
+> [!NOTE]
+> Adding fractional indexing to existing tables is inherently challenging and not supported by our library.
 > The following steps assume you are creating a new table.

 Step 1.
 Install the package.